VWS-Python/vws-python/README.md

 In the real Vuforia Web Services, this takes varying lengths of time.

 The database summary in the real Vuforia Web Services takes some time to account for images.
+Sometimes the real summary skips image states such as the processing state.
 The mock is accurate immediately.

 ### Image quality and ratings